poonam2309/nodeapp/README.md

 # nodeapp
-Node js Sample app for deployment into Kubernetes
+Node js Sample app for deployment into Kubernetes using multiple resources.

+*Configmap
+*Secret
+*VolumeMounts